Svdbroek/RogueTrader-Characterbuilder/README.md

 ### Origin Path
 The origin path is the way new characters are created for the roguetrader rpg.
-It consists of a series of choices that each add features, traits, talents etc... to the character. the origin path feature tries to make this experience more palettable by displaying all the possible choices and effects in a digestable way.
+It consists of a series of choices that each add features, traits, talents etc... to the character.
+The origin path feature tries to make this experience more palettable by displaying all the possible choices and effects in a digestable way.
 Currently not all choices work as the data in the backend is not yet complete.

 ###  Stat Roller